protocol/research-website/content/authors/alejandro-ranchalpedrosa/_index.md

 # Delete what doesn't apply
 user_groups:
   - Researchers
-  - Management and support
-  - Alumni
-  - Advisors

 # For display at the top of the author details page
 # Not currently used